gpjmartin/fs1/BigQueryLoad/README.md

  SELECT * FROM `<project>.<schema>.lineitem2` (edited) </br>

  The same can be used for the Order table. </br>
- The Field - "orderdate' can be used instead of "shipdate" above.
+ The Field - "orderdate" can be used instead of "shipdate" above.